ambitus/pyracf/common/run_as_userid.md

 #### 📄 Description

-&nbsp;

-{: .experimental }
-> _This functionality is **Experimental** and is subject to major changes and even being removed entirely._

-&nbsp;

-Set the **z/OS userid** this "Admin" object will use to run pyRACF commands.
+Set the **z/OS userid** who's authority this "Admin" object will use to make security requests.

 #### 📥 Parameters
 * `new_userid`<br>
-  The **z/OS userid** this "Admin" object will use to run pyRACF commands.
+  The **z/OS userid** who's authority this "Admin" object will use to make security requests.
 If you pass in `None`, this will clear any userid previously set for this "Admin" object.

 #### ❌ Raises
 * `UserIdError`<br>